ramirocabral/aws-solutions-architect-associate-notes-SAAC03/storage/EBS.md

 - can be modified while in use (iops and capacity)

 ## Snapshot
-- is a Backup, can be done durin attachment
+- is a Backup, can be done during attachment
-- Backups can be copied to diffrent region
+- Backups can be copied to different region
 - snapshot can be done while the volume is being used

 ### EBS Snapshot Archive
 - cheaper Snapshot storage but longer restore time

 ### EBS Recycle Bin
-- can enable recycle for recovery (retention 1day - 1 year)
+- can enable recycle for recovery (retention 1 day - 1 year)

 ### Fast Snapshot Restore (FSR)
-- cost alot
+- cost a lot
 - no latency with restore

 ## Volume types